clairej12/argon/docs/getting-started.rst

 .. warning::
    If you select "no" the ``launch`` script may not be able to find your main module.

-1. Adding foundry as a git submodule
+1. Adding argon as a git submodule
 """""""""""""""""""""""""""""""""""

-   git submodule add git@github.com:pfrommerd/foundry.git
+   git submodule add git@github.com:pfrommerd/argon.git

-   pdm add ./foundry
+   pdm add ./argon

-2. Adding foundry as a git dependency
+2. Adding argon as a git dependency
 """"""""""""""""""""""""""""""""""""

-   pdm add "foundry @ git+https://github.com/pfrommerd/foundry.git"
+   pdm add "argon @ git+https://github.com/pfrommerd/argon.git"

 Development
 -----------

-We use `PDM <https://pdm-project.org/>`_ to manage foundry.
+We use `PDM <https://pdm-project.org/>`_ to manage argon.

 1. Install Python 3.10 or later
 2. Install PDM